zceceal/comp0034-wk4/README.md

 To do this you need to:

-1. Install pytest and Selenium
+1. Install pytest
 2. Create a tests directory and test files
 3. Install your app code

-### 1. Install pytest and selenium
+### 1. Install pytest

-Make sure you have installed pytest and selenium in your Python environment e.g.: `pip install pytest selenium`
+Make sure you have installed pytest and selenium in your Python environment e.g.: `pip install pytest`

 You may also need to configure your IDE to support running pytest tests, follow the relevant documentation: